What Is a Go-To-Market Strategy? And How to Create One

 4. Craft your promotion strategy.

-Your promotion strategy is your action plan to promote your product to your target customers.
-Here, you should craft a marketing plan that outlines the exact steps you will take to reach your customer base.
+Your promotion strategy is your action plan to promote your product to your customers.
+Here, you should craft a marketing plan that outlines the exact steps you will take to reach your customer base, such as the messages you'll develop to promote your product and the marketing channels that might best reach your target market.

 The techniques you use to promote your product will depend entirely on the product or service you are selling.
 For instance, while one business might use a sales team to pitch their product to other businesses, another might instead focus on social media marketing to raise brand awareness and draw in potential customers organically.